SENDCo: Mrs Jan Cuss

 Children, parents/carers and their teaching and support staff will be directly involved in reviewing progress.
 This review can be built in to the intervention itself, or it can be a formal meeting, where we all discuss progress and next steps.
 If a child has an Education Health and Care Plan (EHCP) the same review procedures take place, but the EHCP will also be formally reviewed annually.
 The SENDCo collates the impact data of interventions, to ensure that we are only using interventions that work.

-Progress data of all learners is collated by the whole school and monitored by Teachers, Senior Leaders and Governors.
+Progress data of all children is collated by the whole school and monitored by teachers, senior leaders and governors.
 Our school and cluster data is also monitored by the Local Authority and Ofsted.

-All learners should have the same opportunity to access extra curricular activities.
-At Coltishall Primary School in 2018-19 we are offering a range of additional clubs and activities.
-These can be found on our school website or by contacting our School Secretary.
+All children should have the same opportunity to access extra curricular activities.
+At Coltishall Primary School in 2018-19, we are offering a range of additional clubs and activities.
+These can be found on our school website or by contacting our school secretary.

 We are committed to making reasonable adjustments to ensure participation for all, so please contact our Head Teacher or SENDCo to discuss specific requirements.